What is La Niña and What Does it Mean for the Ski Season

 As the above graphic illustrates, the Pacific Northwest, northern tier states, and Canada stand to benefit the most from a La Niña pattern.
 However, that’s not always the case, as evidenced by the 2022-23 ski season, when regions that were expected to be drier and warmer, like California and Utah, had record-breaking winters.
 Nonetheless, past La Niña patterns provide some context and guidance for what a La Niña winter could hold.

 Regardless of how the upcoming La Niña materializes, you can count on snow.
 Time will tell just how much snow that North America will see.
-Be sure to subscribe to our newsletter, and follow us on Instagram and Facebook for the latest updates, and download our app, so you can see the latest ski conditions, snow forecasts, and more.
+Be sure to subscribe to our newsletter, and follow us on Instagram and Facebook, for the latest updates, and download our app, so you can see the latest ski conditions, snow forecasts, and more.